radiolondra/Server-side-FabricJs-using-Puppeteer/README.md

 Node-Canvas, used by the FabricJS node-module, is actually not able to scale/position fabric's objects properly.
 Lot of issues are reported especially for Text and patterns rendering and image loading.

+### My Sample Scenario
-Imagine you created a browser based video editor where the user can create some fabricjs objects with animations and overlay them over a previously chosen video object.
-Each object starts at specific frame of the base video and ends at another specific frame.
-To create the overlays you need to scale all the objects to the real base video width and height, create one PNG for each frame and then use ffmpeg to put all together and create the final (overlayed) video.
+Imagine we created a browser based video editor where the user can create some fabricjs objects with animations and he/she can overlay them over a previously chosen video object to create a new customized video.
+Each object starts at specific frame of the base video and ends at another specific frame playing added animations.
+To create the overlays we need to scale all the objects to the real base video width and height, create one PNG for each frame and then use ffmpeg to put all together and create the final (overlayed) video.

-It's unthinkable to create the PNGs client side and send them to the server for ffmpeg processing, because the sending process needs a lot of time and resources.
+It's unthinkable to create all the PNGs client side and send them to the server for ffmpeg processing, because the sending process needs a lot of time and resources.
 So we have to create the PNG files server side.

+### Which is your?
-Anyway, whatever the job you want to do, if you need to export the Fabricjs objects in some image files and perform some time-consuming processing on the images, and you need/want to do it server side, the usage of Nodejs versions of FabricJs with Node-Canvas is not the right way.
+Whatever the scenario and whatever the job you want to do, if you need to export the Fabricjs objects in some image files and perform some time-consuming processing on the images, and you need/want to do it server side, the usage of Nodejs versions of FabricJs with Node-Canvas is not the right way.

 ### What can we do?
 The only reliable and fast way is to use, server side, the normal FabricJs library (not the nodejs one) with the help of some headless browser and "simulate" exactly what you'd have done client side.

 In this repo I used FabricJs 1.7.20 and Puppeteer ( https://github.com/GoogleChrome/puppeteer ) to create a simple NodeJs app able to create a PNG file starting from a Json encoded FabricJs canvas remotely sent by the client browser.
-The Fabric version used server side is the same version (better, the same file) used client side, so no Node-Canvas, and we are safe and happy.
+The Fabric version used server side is the same version (better, the same file) used client side, so no Node-Canvas.
+And we are safe and happy.

 #### Note: the http server used here is a Nginx server.
 All the http server settings below are valid for Nginx only.

 ### Used Behaviour:
 - Ubuntu 16.04.3 as VMWare virtual machine (remember to install VMWare Tools too)
 - Nginx 1.10.3
 - NodeJs 8.10.0